The Silver Duke of Edinburgh’s Award at Derwen College

 Encourages young people to develop practical and social skills and pursue their personal interests.

 Helps young people achieve a healthy lifestyle and a greater physical fitness.
-Physical activities can include athletics, football, martial arts, dance or swimming.
+Physical activities include a wide-range of sports or exercise including (but not limited to) athletics, football, martial arts, dance or swimming.